1101712/lucid-dreaming-out-of-body-travel/README.md

 ### Result
 As a visitor I see that want video does't play at startup and is full controlled.
 ### Expectation
-A visitor needs a link to enable themselves to do a self assessment.
+A visitor needs a link to enable themselves to do a self-assessment.
 ### Result
 As a visitor I find a link to predisposition self-test.
 ## Deployment